Gulf Cooperation Council (GCC) Bottled Water Market Size and Share

 By Packaging Material: Aluminum Gains Amid Sustainability Pressure

-In 2024, PET (polyethylene terephthalate) accounted for a dominant 78.01% market share, supported by its extensive resin availability and robust recycling infrastructure.
+In 2025, PET (polyethylene terephthalate) accounted for a dominant 77.40% market share, supported by its extensive resin availability and robust recycling infrastructure.
 PET bottles, known for being lightweight and portable, are ideal for on-the-go consumption in regions with hot, arid climates and active lifestyles.
-At the same time, regulatory measures have driven aluminum cans and bottles to achieve a notable 8.71% CAGR, supported by consumer perceptions of their infinite recyclability.
+At the same time, regulatory measures have driven aluminum cans and bottles to achieve a notable 8.52% CAGR, supported by consumer perceptions of their infinite recyclability.
 Producers with early investments in aluminum capabilities can leverage the widening price gaps with virgin PET, particularly under green-tax scenarios.

-Manufacturing and transporting PET bottles is cost-efficient, resulting in competitive retail pricing—a critical factor influencing consumer purchasing behavior.
+Manufacturing and transporting PET bottles is cost-efficient, resulting in competitive retail pricing-a critical factor influencing consumer purchasing behavior.
 Conversely, glass packaging, despite its higher cost, is experiencing a revival in the premium hospitality sector.
 Here, features like taste neutrality and reusable aesthetics justify the higher price point.
-This shift is especially evident in the UAE, where Dubai's "Can" initiative emphasizes minimum recycled-content thresholds, which could diminish PET's cost advantage over time.
+This shift is especially evident in the United Arab Emirates, where Dubai's "Can" initiative emphasizes minimum recycled-content thresholds, which could diminish PET's cost advantage over time.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.